Decoupling the effects of geometry and nature of strain in LaMnO$_3$: Interplay of dynamic correlations and uniaxial strain driving magnetic phase transitions: Introduction

 LaMnO$_3$ (LMO) exhibits a very diverse phase diagram in the bulk state in both doped and undoped phases~\cite{satpathy, zhang}.
-In undoped bulk LMO, orbital order due to Jahn-Teller (JT) distortions of the MnO$_6$ octahedra sets in at reasonably high temperatures of $\approx 750$\,K. Subsequently, magnetic exchange between Mn$^{3+}$ ions leads to the formation of A-type antiferromagnetic (AFM) insulating phase with N\'{e}el temperature of $\approx 140$\,K in which ferromagnetic (FM) planes are coupled in an antiferromagnetic manner.
+In undoped bulk LMO, orbital order due to Jahn-Teller (JT) distortions of the MnO$_6$ octahedra sets in at reasonably high temperatures of around $750$\,K. Subsequently, magnetic exchange between Mn$^{3+}$ ions leads to the formation of A-type antiferromagnetic (A-AFM) insulating phase with N\'{e}el temperature of approximately $140$\,K in which ferromagnetic (FM) planes are coupled in an antiferromagnetic manner.
+The origin of the cooperative Jahn-Teller distortion and orbital order in LaMnO$_3$ has also been carefully investigated using many-body methods like DFT+DMFT.
+The interplay of Kugel-Khomskii superexchange with lattice distortions and their effect on transition temperatures have been calculated, showing the importance of dynamic correlations \cite{pavarini2010}.
 The primary characteristic of LMO is that the stoichiometric compound can be doped by cautiously controlling its stoichiometry.
-Doping La by Ca or tuning oxygen content, a phase transition can be triggered in bulk LMO from AFM insulating state to a FM metallic state.
+Doping La by Ca or tuning oxygen content, a phase transition can be triggered in bulk LMO from an AFM insulating state to a FM metallic state.
 On the other hand, such a doping effect can also be a major disadvantage in identifying \hb{the chemical composition of} a system.
 Hence tuning of magnetic and electronic properties in oxides by strain is nowadays emerging as one of the key methods of tunability.